thacherT1D/new-angular-curriculum/Unit-1/09-form-validation.md

 Now this form is pretty decent, but it looks like we are not validating anything!
 A user can leave the inputs blank and still submit the form successfully!
 Let's add some validations with HTML5 using `required`.

-Your form should now look like this
+Your form should now look like this:

 ```html
 <form action="#">